Effective Strategies for Employee Engagement

 Before diving into strategies, it’s important to understand why employee engagement is essential.
 Engaged employees are more likely to:

-- Be productive: Studies show that engaged employees are 17% more productive than their disengaged counterparts.
+- Deliver higher performance: Engaged employees are 17% more productive than their disengaged counterparts, according to Gallup.

 1. Foster Open Communication